kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-26-will-the-zonal-attack-become-outdated.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/25/Image-25Jul2024_03:07:17.png"
 ---

 Attacking zonally means that players stay in their zone, but the game looks more open when players enter other players' zones where there is overlap to combine.
-The old approach to forcing players not to roam might be outdated.
+The old approach forcing players not to roam might be outdated.

 <!---more--->